EronAlves1996/data-structures-and-algorithms/annotations-dsa/Exercises.md

 #### 2.5

 It doesn't depends on the visibility of the field.
 It gonna always flaw, because if not success, it gonna calls the same method again and not have any success

+#### 3.3

+First of all, we have to make sure how much gliphs the target alphabet have.
+After that, we could adapt the array and the codes with the gliphs, calculating  how to reach the base number to swap the chars for numbers and adapt the exercise.

 #### 4.1